-- Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+- □ Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 Primary MCL's are set as close to the PHG's (or MCLG's) as is economically and technologically feasible.
-Secondary MCL's are set to protect the odor, taste, and appearance of drinking water. - ☐ Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Secondary MCL's are set to protect the odor, taste, and appearance of drinking water. - □ Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's are set by the U.S. Environmental Protection Agency (USEPA). - □ Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHG's are set by the California Environmental Protection Agency. - □ Primary Drinking Water Standards (PDWS): MCL's for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements. - □ Secondary Drinking Water Standards (SDWS): MCL's for contaminants that affect taste, odor, or appearance of the drinking water.
-Contaminants with SDWS's do not affect the health at the MCL levels. - □ Regulatory Action Level (AL): The concentration of a contaminant which, when exceeded, triggers treatment or other requirement that a water system must follow. - □ NA: not applicable; ND: not detectable at testing limit; NL: notification level; ppb: parts per billion or micrograms per liter (ug/l); ppm: parts per million or milligrams per liter (mg/l); pCi/L: picocuries per liter (a measure of radiation) AL: Action level; Average;
+Contaminants with SDWS's do not affect the health at the MCL levels. - □ Regulatory Action Level (AL): The concentration of a contaminant which, when exceeded, triggers treatment or other requirement that a water system must follow. - □ NA: not applicable; ND: not detectable at testing limit; NL: notification level; ppb: parts per billion or micrograms per liter (ug/l); ppm: parts per million or milligrams per liter (mg/l); pCi/L: picocuries per liter (a measure of radiation) AL: Action level; Avg: Average;

-TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA - 2020 Microbiological Highest # No. of months Typical Source Contaminants of Detections in violation MCL MCLG of Bacteria More than 1 sample in a Naturally present in the Total Coliform Bacteria: 0 0 month with a detection 0 Environment Fecal Coliform or E. coli: 0 0 A routine sample and a repeat sample detect total coliform & either sample also detects fecal coliform or E.coli 0 Human & animal fecal Waste
+TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA - 2022 Microbiological Highest # No. of months Typical Source Contaminants of Detections in violation MCL MCLG of Bacteria More than 1 sample in a Naturally present in the Total Coliform Bacteria: 0 0 month with a detection 0 Environment A routine sample and a repeat Human & animal fecal Fecal Coliform or 0 0 sample detect total coliform & 0 Waste E. coli: either sample also detects fecal coliform or E.coli

-TABLE 2 TABLE 2 - SAMPLING RESULTS SHOWING THE DETECTION OF LEAD & COPPER - 09/2020 Lead & Copper (& reporting units) No. of Samples Collected 90% Percentile level detected No. sites Exceeding AL AL PHG Typical Source of Contaminant Lead (ppb) 11 ND 0 15 0.2 Internal corrosion of household water, plumbing systems; erosion of natural deposits Copper (ppm) 11 0.08 0 1.3 0.3 (same as above)
+TABLE 2 - SAMPLING RESULTS SHOWING THE DETECTION OF LEAD & COPPER - 09/2020 Lead & Copper (& reporting units) No. of Samples Collected 90% Percentile level detected No. sites Exceeding AL AL PHG Typical Source of Contaminant Internal corrosion of household Lead (ppb) 11 ND 0 15 0.2 water, plumbing systems; erosion Copper (ppm) 11 0.08 0 1.3 0.3 of natural deposits (same as above)